Cesarui/Nasa-ExoPlanet-ML-Model/README.md

 ## 🌟 Overview

 This project implements a binary classification neural network to identify confirmed exoplanets from NASA's Kepler mission data.
-The model analyzes five key planetary features and predicts whether a candidate is a confirmed exoplanet with a confidence score.
+The model analyzes five key planetary features and predicts whether a candidate is an exoplanet or not.

 **Key Highlights:**
 - 🎯 Binary classification (Confirmed vs. Not Confirmed)